itzmeguransh/mini-redis/README.md

 - Persistent storage and recovery
 - Modular software architecture using C++

-This project significantly improved my understanding of systems programming and modern C++.
+This project significantly improved our understanding of systems programming and modern C++.

 ## Screenshots